hackclub/hackclub/workshops/flask_quote_generator/README.md

 img: 'https://cloud-57v29xozt.vercel.app/0screen_shot_2020-12-07_at_5.26.13_pm.png'
 ---

 So you listened to "Mercy", "Flashing Lights" and "FourFiveSeconds".
-Now you're looking for insipration from Kanye?
+Now you're looking for inspiration from Kanye?
 Yeah me too!!
 In this workshop, you will build a Kanye quote generator.
 By the end of this workshop, you will learn how to do three things:

 - Fetch from an API using web requests
 - Parse request data